sebfranca/CMC_group_6/docs/source/exercises/lab0/lab0.rst

 10. Classes

-While you are executing each of the small exercises, try to learn how to use different features of Spyder.
+While you are executing each of the small exercises, try to learn how to use different features of your IDE.
 Especially the help and debugging feature.
-When you are unsure of any command, use the help service either the one built into Python or Spyder.
+When you are unsure of any command, use the help service either the one built into Python or embedded in your IDE.
 After familiarizing yourself with the above concepts try to solve the following python exercises.

 Exercise 1